The client was in need of an ongoing asset management solution to help manage and sell over 25,000 pieces of surplus MRO equipment…

 One of our previous project clients recommended our services to Synta Pharmaceuticals to help with closing a facility consisting of three different buildings.
 The entire facility needed full clearance and contained an array of over 400 pieces of R&D equipment.

-The company had decided to close down its business and was in need of a comprehensive and affordable solution to sell and fully manage its laboratory and analytical equipment.
-Equipment included some high-value items such as an AB Sciex 3200 Mass Spec and more.
+The client had decided to close down its business and was in need of a comprehensive and affordable solution to sell and manage its lab and analytical equipment.
+Equipment included some high-value items such as an AB Sciex 3200 Mass Spec.

-The client was in the process of consolidating its R&D facility in Europe and determined that the majority of the equipment in its Mont-Saint-Guibert, Belgium facility was surplus to the ongoing operations.
+The client was in the process of consolidating its R&D facility in Europe and determined that the majority of the equipment in its Mont-Saint-Guibert, Belgium facility was surplus to the ongoing operations, leading it to approach EquipNet for help.

 Mid-year, this client notified EquipNet of a full site closure for its facility in Rancho Dominguez, California.
 With only a two week removal window and a requested clearance deadline in less than five months, EquipNet needed to act quickly.